hraberg/akeem/README.md

 make jit-dissassmble
 ```

-Too simplify debugging you can wrap the tests using `catchsegv`:
+Too simplify debugging you can wrap the tests using `catchsegv` which
+will give you a register dump when Akeem crashes and occasionally even
+a stack trace:

 ``` bash
 make run-tests-catchsegv